 Well, hearts of palm already has an oddly seafood-ish undertone in its flavors, so if you complement it by adding a pinch of salt, some lime or lemon juice, and a pinch of dulse flakes (which are a type of seaweed, but I’ll get into those later), you’re really going to have an amazing seafood-like flavor.

-I did something similar in my vegan lobster rolls recipe and vegan fish tacos recipe, both of which are made with hearts of palm.
+I did something similar in my vegan lobster rolls recipe and vegan fish tacos recipes, both of which are made with hearts of palm.
 I use similar flavors in a few chickpea dishes as well, like my vegan tuna melts and my vegan tuna casserole.

 Alright, enough yapping.
 Let’s talk about what’s in this thing.